AnggielaRojas/DataReapers/README.md

 Jupyter allows you to try Jupyter Notebook on your browser!
 # Data Source
 For our dataset we used the CDC  and pulled the following fields for the years 2005-2019 :
-- Age of Mother - Line graph
+- state of residence - Line graph
-- Delivery state - Bar graph
+- Race/Hispanic origin - Pie graph
-- Delivery method - Lollipop chart
+- Delivery method - Bar chart
 # Data manipulation :
  The following include snipppets of how we cleanned and analyzed the data
 ### Reading/ Data frame :<img width="876" alt="Screen Shot 2022-01-13 at 6 44 08 PM" src="https://user-images.githubusercontent.com/89117449/149426328-6a70133e-d3f6-4b80-a5ce-0dc7c71ed797.png">